

 • The value of the prize shall be $500 or such other amount as REDARC Electronics shall from time to time determine, on recommendation of the College of Science and Engineering (hereinafter referred to as the College).

-• The prize shall be awarded by the College to the most outstanding graduate of the Bachelor of Engineering (Electronics).
+• The prize shall be awarded annually by the College to the most outstanding graduate with an electronics major.

 • The student with the highest GPA across all topics counted towards the degree taken at Flinders University.
 In cases where no student has recorded a GPA above 5.5, no award will be made.